 On the Genetec™ Security Center Language Selection page,

 NOTE: Online help for Security Center applications is not available in all languages.
-For language availability, see About the documentation in Security Center 22.214.171.124.Tip: After installing Security Center, you can change the user interface language with the Language Tool found in the Genetec™ Security Center program group in the Start menu.
+For language availability, see Documentation updates in Security Center 126.96.36.199.Tip: After installing Security Center, you can change the user interface language with the Language Tool found in the Genetec™ Security Center program group in the Start menu.

 On the Installation Type page, select Expansion